 Market risk is defined as the risk of change in value of the assets and liabilities due to a deviation of the level or volatility of market prices of financial instruments from their expected values.
-Because the main part of our asset consists of fixed-income securities, movements of the interest rate term structure can have a considerable effect on the value of our investments.
+Because the main part of DKV Belgium's assets consists of fixed-income securities, movements of the interest rate term structure can have a considerable effect on the value of DKV Belgium's investments.